-To ensure a high standard of best practice for the Corporation, its stockholders and other stakeholders, the Board shall conduct itself with honesty and integrity in the performance of, among others, the following duties and responsibilities:
+To ensure a high standard of best practice for the Company, its stockholders and other stakeholders, the Board shall conduct itself with honesty and integrity in the performance of, among others, the following duties and responsibilities:

-a) Implement a process for the selection of directors who can add value and contribute independent judgment to the formulation of sound corporate strategies and policies.
+- a) Implement a process for the selection of directors who can add value and contribute independent judgment to the formulation of sound corporate strategies and policies.
 Appoint competent, professional, honest, and highly motivated management officers.
-Adopt an effective succession planning program for Management.

-- b) Provide sound strategic policies and guidelines to the Corporation on major investments and capital expenditures.
+Adopt an effective succession planning program for Management. - b) Provide sound strategic policies and guidelines to the Company on major investments and capital expenditures.
 Establish programs that can sustain its long-term viability and strength.
-Periodically evaluate and monitor the implementation of such policies and strategies, including the business plans, operating budgets and Management's overall performance. - c) Ensure the Corporation's faithful compliance with all applicable laws, regulations and best business practices. - d) Establish and maintain an investor relations program that will keep the stockholders informed of important developments in the Corporation.
-If feasible, the CEO or chief financial officer shall exercise oversight responsibility over this program. - e) Identify the Corporation's stakeholders in the community in which it operates or are directly affected by its operations, and formulate a clear policy of accurate, timely and effective communication with them. - f) Adopt a system of check and balance within the Board.
+Periodically evaluate and monitor the implementation of such policies and strategies, including the business plans, operating budgets and Management's overall performance. - c) Ensure the Company's faithful compliance with all applicable laws, regulations and best business practices. - d) Establish and maintain an investor relations program that will keep the stockholders informed of important developments in the Company.
+If feasible, the CEO or chief financial officer shall exercise oversight responsibility over this program.

+- e) Identify the Company's stakeholders in the community in which it operates or are directly affected by its operations, and formulate a clear policy of accurate, timely and effective communication with them. - f) Adopt a system of check and balance within the Board.
 A regular review of the effectiveness of such system should be conducted to ensure the integrity of the decision-making and reporting processes at all times.
-There should be a continuing review of the Corporation's internal control system in order to maintain its adequacy and effectiveness. - g) Identify key risk areas and performance indicators and monitor these factors with due diligence to enable the Corporation to anticipate and prepare for possible threats to its operational and financial viability. - h) Formulate and implement policies and procedures that would ensure the integrity and transparency of related party transactions between and among the Corporation and its parent company, joint ventures, subsidiaries, associates, affiliates, major stockholders, officers and directors, including their spouses, children and dependent siblings and parents and of interlocking director relationships by members of the Board. - i) Constitute an Audit Committee and such other committees it deems necessary to assist the Board in the performance of its duties and responsibilities. - j) Establish and maintain an alternative dispute resolution system in the Corporation that can amicably settle conflicts or differences between the Corporation and its stockholders, and the Corporation and third parties, including regulatory authorities.

-- k) Meet at such times or frequency as may be needed but no less than four (4) times during one calendar year.
+There should be a continuing review of the Company's internal control system in order to maintain its adequacy and effectiveness. - g) Ensure that a sound ERM framework is in place to effectively identify, monitor, assess and manage key business risks. - h) Identify key performance indicators and monitor these factors with due diligence to enable the Company to anticipate and prepare for possible threats to its operational and financial viability. - i) Formulate and implement policies and procedures that would ensure the integrity and transparency of related party transactions between and among the Company and its parent company, joint ventures, subsidiaries, associates, affiliates, major stockholders, officers and directors, including their spouses, children and dependent siblings and parents and of interlocking director relationships by members of the Board.
+The Board should oversee the implementation of the system for identifying, monitoring, measuring, controlling, and reporting RPTs, including a periodic review of RPT policies and procedures.
+Likewise, it should ensure that all material related party transactions are not undertaken on more favorable economic terms. - j) Constitute an Audit Committee and such other committees it deems necessary to assist the Board in the performance of its duties and responsibilities. - k) Establish and maintain an alternative dispute resolution system in the Company that can amicably settle conflicts or differences between the Company and its stockholders, and the Company and third parties, including regulatory authorities. - k) Meet at such times or frequency as may be needed but no less than four (4) times during one calendar year.
 The minutes of such meetings should be duly recorded.
 Independent views during Board meetings should be encouraged and given due consideration. - I) Keep the activities and decisions of the Board within its authority under the articles of incorporation and by-laws, and in accordance with existing laws, rules and regulations. - m) Appoint a Compliance Officer with the rank of at least vicepresident.
-In the absence of such appointment, the Corporate Secretary, preferably a lawyer, shall act as Compliance Officer. - n) Perform such other responsibilities as may be required under relevant rules and regulations.
+In the absence of such appointment, the Corporate Secretary, preferably a lawyer, shall act as Compliance Officer.